 Notes: Simulation averages are obtained by simulating the model for 1000 quarters with a burn-in of 100 quarters.
 Simulation averages for disaster-prone countries are reported in percent differences relative to non-disaster-prone countries, with the exception of GDP growth and public debt to annual GDP, for which we report absolute changes in percentage terms.
 Divergence over 30 years is calculated by using the value of the simulated variables 120 quarters after the stochastic steady state.
 The stochastic steady state is obtained by simulating the model in the absence of shocks for 100 quarters.
-Welfare loss is expressed in consumption equivalent terms, i.e. how much consumption households in a non-disaster-prone country must permanently give up in order to reach the same welfare as households in disaster-prone countries.
+Welfare loss is expressed in consumption equivalent terms, i.e. how much consumption households in a non-disaster-prone countries.